Skip to contents

 filter

 the 'filter' argument allows filtering of the point-cloud to work with points of interest.
-The available filters are those from LASlib and can be found by running filter_usage.
-For a given stage when a filter is applied, only the points that meet the criteria are processes.
-The most common strings are "-keep_first", "-keep_class 2", "drop_z_below 2".
+For a given stage when a filter is applied, only the points that meet the criteria are processed.
+The most common strings are Classification == 2", "Z > 2", "Intensity < 100".
 For more details see filters.

 ofile